sncosmo/sncosmo/docs/index.rst

 -----------

 SNCosmo is a python library for supernova cosmology.
-It provides a class for empirical supernova models, allowing you to extract things like the model phase coverage, wavelength coverage, spectra and synthetic photometry using a common interface for several different types of models.
+It provides a class for empirical supernova models, allowing you to interact with a variety of models in a uniform way.
+You can easily:

+- extract model phase coverage
+- extract model wavelength coverage
+- extract model spectra
+- extract model synthetic photometry
+- redshift models
+- apply extinction

+Data for several models from the literature are "built-in", such as the Hsiao, Nugent, and SALT2 models.
+See the :ref:`list-of-built-in-models`.
+Inclusion of SALT2 model errors is work in progress.

 A Quick Example
 ---------------

-For example, suppose one wishes to simulate a SN Ia light curve at a redshift of ``z=1`` using the SALT2 model, with color ``c=0.05``, x1 parameter of ``x1=0.5``, and a peak absolute AB magnitude of -19.3 in the Bessell B band:
+Suppose you wish to simulate a SN Ia light curve at a redshift of ``z=1`` using the SALT2 model, with color ``c=0.05``, x1 parameter of ``x1=0.5``, and a peak absolute AB magnitude of -19.3 in the Bessell B band: